Disney Television Animation: 2017–present: Animation resurgence, reboots, spin-offs of iconic properties and expansion

-In early 2019, the studio opened a new sub-division under the name "Disney Television Animation Multiplatform Content", the goal of this division is the creation of interstitial animated content for Disney Junior and Disney Channel based on the characters within the multiple productions of the studio like Mickey Mornings,Shake Your Tail with Chip 'n Dale,a revival of Minnie's Bow Toons & Me & Mickey Vlog for Disney Junior and Chibi Tiny Tales,Broken Karaoke,Random Rings,Theme Song Takeover & How Not To Draw for Disney Channel.
-Since 2020, the division has also been used by Disney to be a cross-promotion for multiple live action film franchises produced by Disney Branded Television within the Disney Channel Original Movies and Disney+ Original Films banner as well making shorts based on the live action film franchises from the Walt Disney Studios library, shorts based on the multiple rides and attractions from Walt Disney World and Disneyland and shorts based on the library from Walt Disney Animation Studios.
+In early 2019, the studio began making animated interstitial for Disney Jr. and Disney Channel based on the characters from the productions of the studio like Mickey Mornings, a revival of Minnie's Bow Toons and Me & Mickey Vlog for Disney Jr. and Chibi Tiny Tales, Broken Karaoke, Disney Roadtrip and How Not To Draw for Disney Channel.
+Since 2020, the division has also been used by Disney to cross-promote multiple live-action film franchises produced by Disney Branded Television for Disney Channel Original Movies and Disney+ Original Films as well making shorts based on the live-action films from the Walt Disney Studios library and rides and attractions from Walt Disney World and Disneyland Resort.
+Additionally, the division has been produced several season-themed compilation specials of the Disney Channel's interstitial shorts hosted by characters from Big City Greens, The Ghost and Molly McGee, Hailey's On It! and Kiff under the name Shorts Spectacular.
+In 2022, the division launched a crossover series under the name Chibiverse based on Chibi Tiny Tales.

-In Summer 2019, long-time Disney Television Animation CEO Eric Coleman quietly left the studio to become development executive CEO at Illumination, Coleman CEO role was replaced by former general manager of DisneyToon Studios Meredith Roberts who served as senior VP animation strategy at Disney TVA since the shut down of Disney Toon Studios on 2018.
-In mid-2019, the studio quietly inherited the former Disney Toon Studios building as a third animation unit for future productions.
-In July, 2019 Disney TV Animation signed 17 creators and animators to overall deals.
-This venture follows a trend in kid programming started by Netflix, more creators and artists will ink overall development deals in sequential years.
+In Summer 2019, long-time Disney Television Animation head Eric Coleman left the studio to become development executive at Illumination.
+Coleman was replaced by former general manager of DisneyToon Studios Meredith Roberts who served as senior VP animation strategy at Disney TVA since the shut down of DisneyToon Studios on 2018.
+The studio would inherit the former DisneyToon Studios building as a third animation unit for future productions.

-In 2019, Disney greenlit another new show, The Ghost and Molly McGee (originally titled: The Curse of Molly McGee) and Moon Girl and Devil Dinosaur (a co-production with corporate sister studio Marvel Animation).
-Many following Disney Junior original shows have rebranded as "Disney Junior" instead of merely "Disney", mainly used for Disney Channel shows.
-However, Disney+ original shows would remain a separate brand.
+In 2019, Disney greenlit two new shows, The Ghost and Molly McGee and Moon Girl and Devil Dinosaur, a co-production with corporate sister studio Marvel Animation.
+The same year it was revealed that the studio was working on Monsters At Work, a spin-off sequel series of the Monsters Inc. franchise from Pixar, and Phineas and Ferb the Movie: Candace Against the Universe for the Disney+ streaming service.

+In February 2020, the studio announced that they were working on The Proud Family: Louder and Prouder, a revival and sequel to the original 2001 series for Disney+.
+In October 2020, the studio ordered a new series Hamster & Gretel for Disney Channel.
+In November 2020, it was announced that Point Grey Pictures would produce a Darkwing Duck reboot with Disney TVA for Disney+.
+The same month the studio debuted The Wonderful World of Mickey Mouse, a sequel series to the original Mickey Mouse (2013) series.